 Eldritch Location: Some console additions of Vampire Savior added him in with an ending where he considers Jedah's realm to be this.
 He was confused that its rules were different than the universe as he knows it and was upset it disappeared when Jedah went down, as he wanted it for himself.
-He gets over it and goes to Andromeda.
+He gets over it and goes to the Andromeda Galaxy.

 Gameplay and Story Segregation: His ending has him wearing the earth around his finger like a piece of jewelry.
 Pyron is classified as a "Rank A Darkstalker," the same rank as Demitri before he lost most of his power and a step below Morrigan's complete form and Jedah.

 Hand Blast: Sol Smasher, which can be shot at an angle in the air.